 Ensure that the address completely matches a real web address for PayPal.
 Additionally, make sure that the entire web address is legitimate.
 Any email coming from PayPal will have an email address that ends in @paypal.com.
 Any variation of that, such as @intl.paypal.com, is likely a scam.

 Many popular websites get spoofed in various ways.
-When scammers create a fake PayPal website and try to collect user information through them, this is known as phishing.
+When scammers create a fake PayPal website and try to collect user information through, they are usually part of a phishing scam.

-Phishing is a form of scam in which criminals impersonate trusted entities to trick victims into giving up information.
+Phishing is a collection of tactics used to impersonate trusted entities, tricking victims into giving up information.
 They set up fraudulent websites and email addresses that are designed to look legitimate.
-The hope is that you’ll interact with the fake product, and ultimately give up private information, including usernames, passwords, financial account information, or anything else that can be used to steal money or your identity.
+The hope is that you’ll interact with the fake site, and ultimately give up private information, including usernames, passwords, financial account information, or anything else that can be used to steal money or your identity.

 There are many phishing websites out there, and in fact, according to Google’s Transparency Report, phishing sites are now a far more common type of fraudulent activity on the web than malware sites.
 In fact, phishing sites outnumber malware sites 8 to 1, meaning you’re far more likely to encounter a phishing site designed to look real and steal your information than you are to run into a site attempting to install malicious software onto your computer.